cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 ## Locked Out of Your Account

-If you make several unsuccessful attempts to sign in, we'll temporarily lock your account.
-You can see what went wrong in the error message that appears.
+We'll temporarily lock your account in the following cases:

+- If you enter an incorrect password 10 times.
+- If you enter an invalid identity verification code 3 times when [recovering access without an authenticator app](#lost-access-to-your-authenticator).

+To unlock your account, follow the instructions in the email that you receive.

-Try to sign in again after 15 minutes.
+Alternatively, try to sign in again after 5 minutes.
 If you still can't sign in, contact us at support@cobalt.io.

 ## Account Was Compromised